rybaier/Rust-crash-course/README.md

 # Ultimate Rust Crash Course with Nathan Stocks
 # Ultimate Rust Crash Course 2: Intermediate Concepts with Nathan Stocks
-My source code for the Udemy Rust Course with Nathan Stocks
+All My source code for the Udemy Rust Courses with Nathan Stocks

 ## My Course Notes
 ALL STATEMENTS END IN SEMICOLONS!!!